nj-ramadhan/labtek-mbd-pykivy-geo-ground-penetrating-radar-app/README.md

-# gpr_app
+# GPR PC APP
-Desktop based application for GPR (Ground Penetrating Radar) Application
+PC based application for GPR (Ground Penetrating Radar) Application

 Ground-penetrating radar (GPR) is a geophysical method that uses radar pulses to image the subsurface.
 It is a non-intrusive method of surveying the sub-surface to investigate underground utilities such as concrete, asphalt, metals, pipes, cables or masonry.